ethmth/pia-ip/README.md

 @reboot /usr/local/bin/piactl connect
 ```

-> **_NOTE:_** The cronjob may not be entirely necessary.
-One would think that with the Daemon enabled, and "Connect on Launch" checked in the settings, it would automatically connect.
-However, more testing is needed to determine if this is the case.
+> **_NOTE:_** The cronjob is necessary even when the PIA daemon is enabled and auto-connect is enabled for connect on startup.

 ## To Do